777arc/textbook/content/multipath_fading.rst

    :scale: 70 %
    :align: center

 Destructive interference can happen if you get unlucky with how the paths sum together.
 Consider the example above with just two paths.
 Depending on the frequency and the exact distance of the paths, the two paths can be received 180 degrees out of phase, at roughly the same amplitude, causing them to null out each other (depicted below).
 You may have learned about constructive and destructive interference in Physics.
-In wireless, when the paths descrutively combine, we call this being in a "deep fade", because our signal breifly disappears.
+In wireless, when the paths destructively combine, we call this being in a "deep fade", because our signal briefly disappears.

 .. image:: ../_static/destructive_interference.PNG
    :scale: 70 %